 Preheat the oven to 350°F. Line a metal 9 x 13-inch baking pan with parchment paper and grease well.

-In a stand mixer, combine the cake mix, melted coconut oil, soy milk, and vanilla, Beat until the dough is completely mixed.
+In a stand mixer, combine the cake mix, melted coconut oil, soy milk, vanilla and molasses, beating until the dough is completely mixed.
 This takes a minute or two to do, which is why I like the stand mixer.
 If it just doesn’t come together, you can add an additional 1 tablespoon of milk.
 Stir in the chocolate chips.
 I find that I have to stir in the chocolate chips by hand to get them mixed in well.

 Press the dough into the bottom of the prepared pan.
 I find that a piece of plastic wrap placed on top makes it easier to press into the pan without it sticking to your hand.
 A plastic or rubber glove works well too.